hoangthienan95/blog/_posts/2021-07-11-you-will-get-bored.md

 ---
-title: "You will be bored"
+title: "You won' be bored"
 description: "Activities you could do beside your job"
 layout: post
 toc: true